 Gas exporting countries

-Norway is the third largest gas exporter in the world (2021).
+Norway is the fourth largest gas exporter in the world (2023).
 Several of the world’s largest gas producers export little to other countries.
 When assessing the global gas market, it is therefore most important to consider which countries have the largest volumes available for export.

 Gas prices